Saint Martin (island): Geography

 Saint Martin has a land area of 87 km2, 53 km2 of which is under the sovereignty of the French Republic, and 34 km2 under the sovereignty of the Kingdom of the Netherlands.
 This is the only land border shared by the French Republic and the Kingdom of the Netherlands.

 The main cities are Philipsburg on the Dutch side and Marigot on the French side.
 The Dutch side is more heavily populated.
-The most populous settlement on the entire island is Lower Prince's Quarter, which is on the Dutch side.
+The most populous settlement on the entire island is Lower Prince's Quarter, on the Dutch side.

 The highest hilltop is the Pic Paradis (424 m) in the centre of a hill chain on the French side.
 Both sides are hilly with large mountain peaks.
 This forms a valley where many houses are located.
 There are no rivers on the island, but there are many dry gullies.
 Hiking trails give access to the dry forest that covers tops and slopes.
-The 1648 Treaty of Concordia was signed on the hill lying on the international border between Marigot and Philipsburg, now known as Mount Concordia, Concordia Hill, or Mont des Accords.
+The 1648 Treaty of Concordia was signed on the hill lying on the international border between Marigot and Philipsburg, known as Mount Concordia, Concordia Hill, or Mont des Accords.

 The island is located south of Anguilla and is separated from that British overseas territory by the Anguilla Channel.
 Saint Martin is northwest of Saint Barthélemy and is separated from that French overseas collectivity by the Saint-Barthélemy Channel.

 Neighbouring islands include Saint Barthélemy (French), Anguilla (British), Saba (Dutch), Sint Eustatius "Statia" (Dutch), and Saint Kitts and Nevis (independent, formerly British).